highfellow/node-traveller/README.md

 # Traveller #

-Traveller is a translation and token replacement wrapper module for node, using node-gettext but providing a cleaner and more javascript-ish interface.
+Traveller is a translation and token replacement wrapper module for node, based around node-gettext but providing a cleaner and more javascript-ish interface.
+It is also platform-independent, so can be run in the browser with browserify as well as in nodejs.

 *This is work in progress* You are welcome to browse the code but please don't use it or ask for support until this message is removed.